 Compound exercises involve multiple muscles and muscle groups to overcome external resistance.

 Consequently, the body enlarges existing muscle cells, resulting in muscle hypertrophy and building more lean muscle.
+Multi muscle exercises like these are key to developing a strong, muscular physique.

 The process that encompasses exposure to stress(training) and the recovery period is scientifically known as the theory of supercompensation.